⚡ Quick Start Emergency Lighting Testing

-All emergency lighting systems must be tested according to these mandatory requirements
+All emergency lighting systems must be tested according to these mandatory BS 5266-1 requirements

 Frequency: Every day the premises are occupied